BotTalk Developer Documentation

-Both Amazon and Google allow to extend the functionality of their smart devices.
+Both Amazon and Google allow extending the functionality of their smart devices.
 Developers can create voice applications for those platforms covering all kinds of use cases: playing games, reading the latest news, booking a ride or buying groceries.

-We will be using an umbrella term “voice apps”.
-And only when we talk about platform-specific features, like Suggestion Chips for Google Assistant or Alexa Presentation Language, will we refer to those voice apps as either Alexa Skills or Actions on Google.
+We are using an umbrella term “voice apps”.
+So only when we talk about platform-specific features, like Suggestion Chips for Google Assistant or Alexa Presentation Language, will we refer to those voice apps as either Alexa Skills or Actions on Google.

 How BotTalk Works With Amazon Alexa and Google Assistant

-By builing an Action or a Skill you’re desiging multimodal products that will be used on a variety of surfaces.
+By building an Action or a Skill, you’re designing multimodal products.
+The users interact with these products on a variety of surfaces.

 - Wear OS devices